Gisto/Gisto/README.md

 ## About

-Gisto is a Cross-platform snippets management desktop application that allows you and/or your team share code snippets fast and easily.

-Based on GitHub Gists Infrastructure which means you can use all your existing snippets by connecting your GitHub account!

-Gisto started as an attempt to fulfill the lack of a syntax highlighted and cloud synchronized code snippet solution.

-You may think of Gisto as Evernote for code.
+Gisto is a code snippet manager that runs on GitHub Gists and adds additional features such as searching, tagging and sharing gists while including a rich code editor.
+All your data is stored on GitHub and you can access it from GitHub Gists at any time with changes carrying over to Gisto

 #### Gisto is now available to [download](https://github.com/Gisto/Gisto#downloads) on: Windows, OSX and Linux